DrGrave/ISOGJ/readme.md

 # HOW TO CONFIGURE ENVIRONMENT

-To run application you should install jdk 1.8 or higher, gradle, nodejs, docker and docker-compose.
+To run application you should install jdk 1.8 or higher, gradle 4.3.1, nodejs, docker and docker-compose.

 _CREATE ISOGJ DOCKER SUBNET_